mauprogramador/scopus-survey-api/legal/en_US/PRIVACY_POLICY.md

 ## 3. How We Share Your Information

-We do not sell your personal information.
+We DO NOT sell your personal information.
 We may share it only in the following situations:

 - **Service Providers:** We may share your data with third-party vendors and service providers who perform services on our behalf, such as hosting providers, but they are also obligated to protect your information and use it only for the purposes for which it was disclosed.
 - **Legal Reasons:** We may disclose your personal data if required to do so by law or in response to valid requests by public authorities, such as a court or a government agency.